dreibh/hipercontracer/README.md

 - Choose column separator (" ", ",", etc.), if not automatically detected.

 ## Further Details
-See the the [manpage of "hpct-results"](https://github.com/dreibh/hipercontracer/blob/master/src/hpct-results.1) for a detailed description of the available options: ```man hpct-results```
+See the [manpage of "hpct-results"](https://github.com/dreibh/hipercontracer/blob/master/src/hpct-results.1) for a detailed description of the available options: ```man hpct-results```

 # Setting Up a Database